Straight to the content

 CO₂ laser: effective, but not preventive

-The CO₂ laser has been proven effective for specific skin problems such as acne scars, deep wrinkles or serious skin damage.
-But there is no scientific basis for keeping healthy, young skin young preventively.
-In fact, the risks and possible complications then outweigh the minimal benefits you can achieve with this for young skin.
+The CO₂ laser has been proven effective for specific skin problems such as acne scars, deep wrinkles, or severe skin damage.
+However, there is a lack of scientific substantiation for keeping healthy, young skin young preventively.
+In fact, the risks and potential complications outweigh the minimal benefits that can be achieved for young skin.

 Why do we spend so much on cosmetics?

-Although many people like to think that they make rational and considered choices when buying cosmetics, it is mainly emotions that drive the purchasing decision.
-The use of beauty products touches deeper layers of our consciousness: they play on self-confidence, self-esteem and our desire for acceptance.
-We are influenced by powerful psychological factors such as fear of aging, social pressure, curiosity for innovation, desire for luxury and control over our appearance.
+Although many people like to think they make rational and well-considered choices when buying cosmetics, it is primarily emotions that drive the purchasing decision.
+The use of beauty products touches deeper layers of our consciousness: they appeal to self-confidence, self-esteem, and our desire for acceptance.
+In doing so, we are influenced by powerful psychological factors such as fear of aging, social pressure, curiosity about innovation, a desire for luxury, and control over our appearance.

-Aesthetics and Confidence: Cosmetics make consumers feel more attractive and confident.
+• Aesthetics and self-confidence: Cosmetics make consumers feel more attractive and confident.

-Social pressure and media influence: Advertising and social media often create unrealistic ideals.
+• Social pressure and media influence: Advertisements and social media often create unrealistic ideals.

-Innovation and Curiosity: New products generate excitement through promises of quick results.
+• Innovation and curiosity: New products generate enthusiasm through promises of fast results.

 New movements in beauty